 In December 2022, Southwest Airlines began a trial for expanded family boarding.
 Families with children 6 and younger that are traveling on one of the test flights are allowed to board after pre-boarding but before general boarding begins.

-Southwest Airlines Check-In and Boarding Tips
+Southwest Airlines Check-In and Boarding Top Tips

 -Unless you have priority boarding or are in one of the other early boarding categories, set a reminder to check in exactly 24 hours before your flight.
 This is especially true if you are traveling with a group and want to sit together.

 -Arrive at the gate at least 30 minutes before the scheduled departure time to ensure you’re there when your boarding position is called.
-If you aren’t there when your grou* Boarding process for Southwest: overview

 -Familiarize yourself with Southwest’s boarding groups and their respective order so that you can be ready to line up when your boarding group is called.